Updated November 2022

-We’ve always known how important it is to keep our teeth and gums healthy.
-But research in recent years has now undeniably confirmed the significant impact that our oral health — whether good or bad — has on our overall state of health and well-being.
+Unless you’ve been living under a rock, you’ve no doubt heard the news that research in recent years has undeniably confirmed the significant impact that our oral health — whether good or bad — has on our overall state of health and well-being.

-It’s a symbiotic relationship, between our mouths and the rest of our bodies… one that we need to nurture and protect fiercely – especially right now, when the health of our entire world is in jeopardy.
+It’s a symbiotic relationship, between our mouths and the rest of our bodies… one that we need to nurture and protect fiercely.

 So — what on earth does all this have to do with dental benefits?